 Fluid venting structures are the expression of hydrocarbon leakage or other type of fluid expulsion in sub-surface marine sediments.

 Hydrocarbon venting structures are often associated with faults and fractures which provide pathways for fluid migration through the subsurface (Ligtenberg, 2005).
 The expression of fluid flow structures have been observed on seismic refection data for the last three decades and have become an object of interest in marine geology.
 Much scientific research has focused on the relationship between faults and fractures and fluid venting structures.
 However, the interactions between fluid venting structures and strata-bound arrays of compaction-related normal faults (discovered by Henriet et al., 1982) known as “polygonal faults” (Cartwright and Lonergan, 1996) have only been studied closely in the last decade and remain poorly understood.

-You can use the links below to access my published research.
+You can use the links below to access our publications on this topic: